 Q3.
 Should I store your jointing product indoors or can I leave it outdoors?

-Our product should not be stored outdoors where it will be subjected to rain or other sources of water.
+Our landscape design products should not be stored outdoors where it will be subjected to rain or other sources of water.
 When moisture gets inside a bag of our material it will become confined and cause the Organic-Lock to break down.
-If properly stored in a dry place, our product will remain usable for many years.
+If properly stored in a dry place, our product will remain usable for many years./div>

 Q4.
 Why are there loosened particles from the EnviroSTONE on the surface of my flagstones?